pepstock-org/Charba-Wiki/docs/DateAdapters.md

 | quarter | 'Q'q - yyyy | Q1 - 2020
 | year | yyyy | 2020

-To see all available formats, have a look [here](https://moment.github.io/luxon/docs/manual/formatting.html) into Luxon documentation.
+To see all available formats, have a look [here](https://moment.github.io/luxon/docs/manual/formatting.html) in the Luxon documentation.

 [Luxon](https://moment.github.io/luxon/) is the only adapter which can be configured in order to update some behavior during parsing, formatting and date management.